Behavior Trees and State Machines in Robotics Applications

-This section focuses on analyzing the \bt libraries in the first three rows in \Cref{tbl:btsmlanguages}, and the \sm libraries in the first two rows in the second half of the table, all set in bold font.
-For the identified libraries, we broaden the scope of our analysis by inspecting their implementations techniques and practices.
+This section focuses on analyzing the behavior-tree libraries in the first three rows in \Cref{tbl:btsmlanguages}, and the state-machine libraries in the first two rows in the second half of the table, all set in bold font.
+For the identified libraries, we broaden the scope of our analysis by inspecting their implementation techniques and practices.